Group Size: 2 - 16 passengers

 Champagne Castle Hotel is nestled below the second highest peak in South Africa, Champagne Castle (3,377m), part of the main escarpment within the uKhahlamba-Drakensberg Mountain Range, the highest mountain range in South Africa.
 Due to its diversity of plant, bird and insect life and the richest collection of San rock paintings in Africa, it has been declared a Mixed World Heritage site.
 Your stay will be characterised by the proximity you gain to the most dramatic and immediate views of the Drakensberg Escarpment and the ‘Barrier of Spears’.
 Whether you walk or hike, trout fish or horse ride, play golf or tennis, swim or bowl, everything here has been configured to embrace this unparalleled setting.

 Day 2 - Drakensberg

-Today is dedicated to enjoying the magnificent scenery on offer in the Drakensberg, as well as discovering the cultural significance of this UNESCO World Heritage site – the uKhahlamba Drakensberg Park.
-These mountains once offered shelter to the San people for thousands of years before being exterminated in clashes with the Zulus and white settlers.
-All they left behind was their story painted in the rock, in the shelters, the story of sacred animals and journeys to the spirit world.
-At Giant’s Castle we enjoy a 45-minute walk to the main caves for a short tour and interpretation of the paintings and artifacts on display in the museum.
-After the San experience, spend the remainder of the afternoon enjoying the facilities on offer at the hotel, including tennis courts, an animal farm, aviary, hiking trails, bowling green, swimming pool and so much more.
+Enjoy the magnificent scenery on offer in the Drakensberg, as well as discover the cultural significance of this UNESCO World Heritage Site – the uKhahlamba Drakensberg Park.
+At Giant’s Castle enjoy a 45 minute walk to the main caves for a short tour and interpretation of the paintings and artefacts on display in the museum.
+Spend the remainder of the afternoon at leisure.
 (BD)

 Day 3 - Spioenkop – Dundee - Isandlwana